azaho/Sensory-Memory-Interference/README.md

 pip install -e .
 ```

-Installing all of the packages on a normal laptop should take no longer than 30 minutes, and possibly shorter.
+Installing all of the packages on a normal laptop should take no longer than 30 minutes to 1 hour, and possibly shorter.

 ### Instructions for reproducing the analyses and paper figures